mfinelli/arch-install/debian/README.md

 - Don't participate in the package survey
 - no desktop environment, no web server
 - SSH server, standard system utilities
-- Install the GRUB bootloader to the primary drive

 ## post-install instructions